Air passenger rights

 Disrupted flights outside the EU may be covered by Regulation (EC) No 261/2004 if they connect to a covered flight.
-Such flights must be with the same carrier and made in one reservation (they have the same booking reference number).
+Such flights must have a connecting flight within the EU and made in one reservation (they have the same booking reference number).
 The quickest way to find out if you’re eligible for flight compensation is to use Ifdelayed’s eligibility check.

 Flight compensation under extraordinary circumstances

 Under Regulation (EC) No 261/2004, airlines don’t have to pay compensation if the reason for the disruption were extraordinary circumstances, which are events outside of airlines’ control.
-Examples of these circumstances are airport employee or air traffic control strikes, political unrest, severe weather conditions, security risks, and so on.
+Examples of these circumstances are political unrest, severe weather conditions, security risks, and so on.

 Nevertheless, airlines must be ready to prevent delays even in these non-refundable cases.
 If other airlines were prepared for extraordinary circumstances and managed to prevent delays, but yours didn’t, you should still be entitled to compensation.

-In 2018, the European Court of Justice ruled that airline staff strikes are not considered an extraordinary circumstance.
-Therefore, passengers that were affected by airline staff strikes are able to seek out disrupted flight compensation.
+In 2018, the European Court of Justice ruled that airline staff strikes are not considered an extraordinary circumstance if the staff were striking without involving the labour union.
+Therefore, passengers that were affected by airline staff strikes can seek out disrupted flight compensation.
 Our legal experts keep up to date with court decisions to estimate possible outcomes of cases before taking them to court.